Developing an approach to health and safety.

 Contact your local Civil Defence centre and/or local council to establish the correct guidelines for action in the event of a civil defence emergency.
 There should be enough emergency food/water/blankets etc to keep members safe should a major disaster occur while the club is meeting.
 More information on planning for civil defence emergencies can be found in the front of your phonebook and Yellow Pages as well as on the Civil Defence website.

-Sport NZ has also produced a comprehensive guide to health and safety legislation as it affects sport and recreation organisations in health and safety in Strong organisations.
+Sport NZ has also produced a comprehensive guide to health and safety legislation as it affects sport and recreation organisations in health and safety.
 This document outlines your legal responsibilities as an employer.

 There are lots of first aid and safety courses available.
 Red Cross New Zealand or St John New Zealand both offer a variety of health and safety training courses around the country.
 There are also commercial training courses available to help you find out more about health and safety in the workplace.
 Check your Yellow Pages or search on Google to find suitable courses near you.